The Dwarf (Lagerkvist novel)

 The Dwarf (Dvärgen) is a 1944 novel by Pär Lagerkvist.
 It is considered his most important and artistically innovative novel.
 It was translated into English by Alexandra Dick in 1945.

+The main setting is a fictionalized version of Milan.
+The character Bernardo of the novel is a fictionalized version of Leonardo da Vinci, who served as a court artist and military architect in Milan from 1482 to 1499.
+The novel depicts the Italian Renaissance through the eyes of a misanthropic assassin.